-The Group is exposed to currency fluctuation risks that could adversely affect the Group's profitability.
+The Group is exposed to currency fluctuation risks.

 The Group is exposed to fluctuations in the value of currencies (primarily Euro, U.S. dollars, Polish Zloty and Hungarian Forint) relative to the Czech Koruna.
 Although the Group currently reports its results in Euros, it conducts a significant portion of its business in Czech Korunas (most importantly as a result of its Heat Infra Business, which operates primarily in the Czech Republic and the sale of power and gas to end customers by EP ENERGY TRADING, a.s. ("EPET") as part of its Gas and Power Distribution business) and the Group is therefore subject to risks associated with currency fluctuations.
 The Group's Slovak operations are all Euro denominated and its Czech operations are denominated in Czech Korunas, except for power sales, purchases of CO2 emission allowances, some coal purchases and some capital expenditures, which are Euro denominated, and a significant proportion of the Group's debt is denominated in Euro.
-As of 31 December 2017, 97 per cent. of the Group's financial liabilities were denominated in Euro, 3 per cent. in Czech Korunas and 1 per cent. in U.S. dollars, Hungarian Forint, Polish Zloty and other currencies.
-As of 31 December 2017, 75 per cent. of the Group's financial assets were denominated in Euro, 22 per cent. in Czech Korunas, 3 per cent. in Hungarian Forint and 1 per cent. in U.S. dollars, Polish Zloty and other currencies.
+As of 31 December 2018, 96 per cent. of the Group's financial liabilities were denominated in Euro, 3 per cent. in Czech Korunas and 1 per cent. in Hungarian

+Forint and other currencies.
+As of 31 December 2018, 78 per cent. of the Group's financial assets were denominated in Euro, 18 per cent. in Czech Korunas and 4 per cent. in Hungarian Forint and other currencies.

-The Group's financial results in any given period may be materially adversely affected by fluctuations in the value of currencies (primarily Euro, U.S. dollars, Polish Zloty and Hungarian Forint) relative to the Czech Koruna and by the related transaction effects and the translation effects thereof.
+The Group's financial results in any given period may be materially adversely affected by fluctuations in the value of currencies (primarily Euro) relative to the Czech Koruna and by the related transaction effects and the translation effects thereof.
 The Group is exposed to transaction effects when one of its subsidiaries incurs costs or earns revenue in a currency different from its functional currency.
 The Group is exposed to the translation effects of foreign currency exchange rate fluctuations when the Group converts currencies that it receives for products into currencies required to pay its debt, or into currencies in which the Group purchases raw materials, meet our fixed costs or pay for services, any of which could result in a gain or loss depending on such fluctuations.